 – a parent/carer going into hospital for a long time

-If the child DOES NOT UNDERSTAND WHY the parent/carer has become absent, this can be especially anxiety inducing.
+If the child DOES NOT UNDERSTAND WHY the parent/carer has become absent, this can be especially anxiety-inducing.

 A more subtle, but, equally damaging, form of separation a child may experience is if the parent/carer is PHYSICALLY PRESENT BUT IGNORES/FAILS TO INTERACT MEANINGFULLY with the child.

 5) REVERSAL OF PARENT-CHILD ROLES: for a significant part of my childhood, starting at around the age of 11 years, this was the situation that I found myself in.
-Essentially, I became my mother’s personal counselor, permanently, it seemed, on call ( I’m surprised she didn’t provide me with a pager).
-Indeed, at this stage in my childhood she began to refer to me as her ‘Little Psychiatrist.’
-A child may also find him/herself having to adopt a parental role for many other reasons; for example, parental substance abuse, parental absence etc. When the child, by necessity, in order to survive, takes on responsibilities with which which s/he is not old enough to cope, this can lead to a number of anxiety-linked personality traits; these may include: ‘black and white’ thinking, suppression of feelings, unrealistically high levels of self-expectation, and a deep need to have control.
+Essentially, I became my mother’s personal counsellor, permanently, it seemed, on-call ( I’m surprised she didn’t provide me with a pager).
+Indeed, at this stage in my childhood, she began to refer to me as her ‘Little Psychiatrist.’
+A child may also find him/herself having to adopt a parental role for many other reasons; for example, parental substance abuse, parental absence etc. When the child, by necessity, in order to survive, takes on responsibilities with which s/he is not old enough to cope, this can lead to a number of anxiety-linked personality traits; these may include: ‘black and white’ thinking, suppression of feelings, unrealistically high levels of self-expectation, and a deep need to have control.

 Reversal of parent-child roles is sometimes referred to as PARENTIFICATION.